-The parent interaction indicators are critical and require full implementation (Level 3), because one of the primary goals of the 2Gen model is for parents to personally experience a positive change in how child support services are delivered to them by caseworkers.
+The parent interaction indicators are critical and require full implementation (Level 3) because one of the primary goals of the 2Gen model is for parents to personally experience a positive change in how child support services are delivered to them by caseworkers.
 Two counties demonstrated the required Level 3 for implementation fidelity in all three parent interaction indicators, primarily as a result of having sufficient resources devoted to caseworker staffing.
 These two counties were the only two counties who met full fidelity to the 2Gen model of the 11 participating counties.

-Although the forthcoming impact study will focus on the quantitative outcomes of the 2Gen Project (e.g., primarily, whether child support payments have increased), the implementation study findings summarized in this report reflects important lessons learned from the first eight months of the 2Gen Project and include:
+In the first half of this report, the implementation study findings reflect important lessons learned from the first eight months of the 2Gen Project and include: